 Is adrenal fatigue all in your head?
 Absolutely not!

-When I talk to my patients for the first time and I suspect they might be dealing with some kind of adrenal imbalance, I often find out they don’t really know much about their adrenal glands because in the conventional medical care they’ve received up to that point, their adrenal glands were pretty much ignored.
+When I talk to new patients and I suspect they have some kind of adrenal imbalance, often they don’t really know much about their adrenal glands.
+In the conventional medical care they’ve received up to that point, their adrenal glands were pretty much ignored.

 So, let me just give you some quick basics about the adrenal glands.
 The adrenals are these two glands that sit on top of your kidneys.
 They’re small — like the size of rolling dice — but they’re responsible for producing over 50 hormones!
-This includes the major stress hormone cortisol and adrenal corticoids like aldosterone and epinephrine and norepinephrine and other stress response-related hormones.
+This includes the major stress hormone cortisol and adrenal corticoids like aldosterone, epinephrine, norepinephrine and other stress response-related hormones.

-The reason why conventional doctors tend to ignore problems that may be developing in the adrenals is because they’ve generally only been trained to detect two extreme issues: Addison’s disease, a pathology in which cortisol/adrenal hormone production almost shuts down; and Cushing syndrome, a pathology in which the adrenals pump out extremely high levels of cortisol over an extended time.
+Conventional doctors may ignore problems developing in the adrenals because they’ve only been trained to detect two extreme issues.
+Those are Addison’s disease, a pathology in which cortisol/adrenal hormone production almost shuts down.
+And Cushing syndrome, a pathology in which the adrenals pump out extremely high levels of cortisol over an extended time.
 They know how to test for and diagnose these two recognized conditions.

-But what conventional doctors lack training in is recognizing where their patients might be on the spectrum between these two pathologies.
-If your adrenal/cortisol test results fall between high and low cut-off points on available tests — even if you’re very close — you’ll probably be told by your doctor that your adrenal function is normal.
-This can happen no matter how many telltale adrenal dysfunction-related symptoms — from extreme tiredness to weight gain and food cravings to light sensitivity — you may have.
+But conventional doctors lack training in recognizing where their patients might be on the spectrum between these two pathologies.
+If your adrenal/cortisol test results fall between high and low cut-off points on available tests — even if you’re very close — your doctor will probably say that your adrenal function is normal.
+This can happen no matter how many telltale adrenal dysfunction-related symptoms you may have.

-As a naturopathic medical doctor who has personally overcome adrenal fatigue and helped thousands of patients recover from adrenal fatigue, here’s what I know to be true: Just because something isn’t pathologically diagnosed in mainstream medicine doesn’t mean it isn’t real.
+As a naturopathic medical doctor who has personally overcome adrenal fatigue and helped thousands of patients recover from it, I know this to be true: Just because something isn’t pathologically diagnosed in mainstream medicine doesn’t mean it isn’t real.

 Taking a different approach to adrenal issues

-In integrative and naturopathic medicine, practitioners take a totally different approach and look at the whole spectrum of your health to pinpoint whether you are headed towards disease and how we can turn that around.
+In integrative and naturopathic medicine, practitioners take a totally different approach.
+We look at the whole spectrum of your health.
+Then we pinpoint whether you are headed toward disease and how we can turn that around.
 There are numerous signs of adrenal fatigue that we can catch and correct.

-You may be stressed out, gaining weight, or feeling very tired, or you may be having anxiety or experiencing insomnia, or you just may feel totally burnt out.
+You may be stressed out, gaining weight, feel very tired, have anxiety or insomnia, or feel totally burnt out.
 These are all signs that your adrenals are in need of some TLC.
-An integrative doctor is trained to recognize the level of exhaustion in your adrenals, whether other endocrine disorders coexist and how to best support your body so it can recover.
+Integrative doctors train to recognize the level of exhaustion in your adrenals, whether other endocrine disorders coexist and how to best support your body so it can recover.

 Finding out you have adrenal fatigue — and what to do next